xpostudio4/edx-documentation/en_us/shared/building_and_running_chapters/building_course/creating_new_course.rst

 You can also assign privileged roles to users when you work in the LMS.

-Regardless of where the role is assigned, these administrative team members can work on your course in Studio immediately, and use the LMS and Insights after enrollment.
+Regardless of where the role is assigned, course team members can work on your course in Studio immediately, and use the LMS and Insights after enrollment.
 For more information about assigning roles while you run your course, see :ref:`Course_Staffing`.

 You can also designate teams of people to beta test your course and to moderate and manage its discussions by assigning other LMS roles.
 The beta